Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 If there was one thing a Corti body was well designed for, it was looking nonplussed.
 If there was one thing that Six seemed to be adept at (besides causing irritation) it was not deigning to notice nonplussed expressions.
 "Amazing.
 There are whole trees of autonomic and instinctive functionality in here.
 The poor things aren't so much controlling their bodies as prompting it to do something it already knows how to do."

-A memory---a potential behavioural tic that might cause the higher-ranking Hierarch to become a little less obtuse, tickled Seventy-Two's attention.
+A memory - a potential behavioural tic that might cause the higher-ranking Hierarch to become a little less obtuse, tickled Seventy-Two's attention.

 "Six...
 I would appreciate a clearer explanation of what you're doing here, please." he asked, politely.